caomingkai/Shopify-BundleSales-webApp/README.md

       + When Shopify server responses back, the server could store the AccessToken in database for later use.
    5. In the end, with the AccessToken, this file requests related product/collect/assets info from this shop.
 And store these info in local database, in order that later the merchant could make selection from it.

  ## II.
-App Frontend
+App Front-end
  ### Function:
    Give merchants a portal to set their bundle sales, by collection/specific product/percentage/fixed number.
  ### Related File:
    + index.php
+   + deleteBundle.php
+   + addBundle.php
    + productInfo.txt  - read
    + collectionInfo.txt  - read
+   + shopBundle.txt - read/write
  ### Work Flow:
    1. when merchants click app icon in their admin panel, direct them to this frontend page, which is actually a php file rendering into html.
+   2. First, check database, see if there already exists bundle sales.
+If so, display bundle info at top; if not, display nothing.
+Also, on display panel, there should be 'delete' button for merchant to use, which would send AJAX call to deleteBundle.php.
+Then the deleteBundle.php deal with bundle deletion.
+And update shopBundle.txt /
-    2. In the php file, read product/collection/asset information from local database, for later merchants select from to make their bundle sales combo.
-    3. Put these info in a <div></div> for later use.
+   3. In the php file, read product/collection information from local database, for later merchants select from to make their bundle sales combo.
+And write these info and checkbox into a <div></div> block.
+   4. When merchants click 'choose item', it will open a modal window with info read from <div> block, making selection.
+   5. Merchants continue adding items and their discounts, then click submit

  ## III.
-App Backend
+App Back-end